tweag/aws-secrets/README.md

 Description
 ===========

-`init-resources` creates the following aws resources:
+`init-resources` creates the following AWS resources:

 - A customer master key
 - An alias for the key